Everything PR News

 2026 travel public relations industry shifts explained

-Travel sits at the leading edge of the AI discovery shift.
-The buyer asks ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews before reaching a brand site or OTA.
-The category retrieval surface — Wikipedia entity profiles, editorial-press depth, primary-source data, Reddit community presence, podcast appearances — is the new top-of-funnel.
+Travel sits at the leading edge of the buyer-research shift.
+The buyer asks the synthesis layer — ChatGPT, Claude, Perplexity, Gemini, Google AI Overviews — before reaching a brand site or OTA.
+The category source graph — Wikipedia entity profiles, editorial-press depth, primary-source data, Reddit community presence, podcast appearances — is the new top-of-funnel.
 Brands optimizing only for legacy search and OTA presence lose consideration share they can't see leaving.

 2. The creator economy is stratified into four tiers